timraasveld/sidedock/README.md

 **NOTE: The current code is quite buggy and definitely not production-ready.
 In its current state, it's only suitable for testing (which I built it for originally)**

-Sidedock simplifies working with Docker by allowing you to include a Dockerfile in your Rails app and run it *on the side* when your `rails server` spawns, abstracting away everything Docker requires you to do in between.

 ## The problem
 Docker is supposed to make it easy to, I quote, *Build, Ship, and Run Any App, Anywhere*.
 While it may live up to this promise in big enterprises who have lots of manpower, in small teams using Docker can be quite problematic because: